AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 ## Monotonic vs Time-of-Day Clocks

-Time-of-day: return the current date and time according to some calendar
+Time-of-day: return the current date and time according to some calendar (aka _wall-clock time_)
-- e.g. `clock_gettime(CLOCL_REALTIME)` on linux
+- e.g. `clock_gettime(CLOCK_REALTIME)` on linux
 - `System.currentTimeMillis()` in Java
+- return the number of ms since the _epoch_ - midnight UTC on Jan 1, 1970, not counting leap seconds

 Time-of-day clocks are usually synchronized with NTP, which means that a timestamp from one machine (ideally) means the same as a timestamp on another machine.
+- however, time-of-day clocks are susceptible to jumps, and they ignore leap seconds, hence are not suitable for measuring elapsed time

 A monotonic clock is suitable for measuring a duration (time interval), such as a timeout or a service’s response time: `clock_gettime(CLOCK_MONOTONIC)` on Linux and `System.nanoTime()` in Java are monotonic clocks.